mrocklin/thesis/pattern-logpy.md

 #### `asko(condition, True)`

 The `asko` goal further constrains results to those for which the `condition` of the pattern  evaluates to `True` under SymPy's `ask` routine.
-This engages SymPy's logic system and the underlying SAT solver.
+This process engages SymPy's logic system and the underlying SAT solver.
 Through interoperation we gain access to and interact with a large body of pre-existing logic code.

 If as above `expr` is `Abs(y**2)` and `x` matches to `y**2` then we ask SymPy if the boolean expression `Q.positive(y**2)` is true.
 This might hold if, for example, we knew that the SymPy variable `y` was real and non-zero.
 If this is so then we yield the value of `target`, in this case `y**2`; otherwise this function returns an empty iterator.